alianza/portfolio-lea/content/pages/home.md

   - text: Hi, my name is Léa
   - text: Im into writing, photography, and skateboarding
   - text: Somewhere between the cultural, political, and social
-  - text: Planning on mixing photography with my writing.
-I still need a digital camera though.
+  - text: Mixing circles of photography, writing, and storytelling
 ---